CianHub/portfolio-v2/README.md

 ## Accessibility

 The application was designed to be as accessible as possible.
 Some of the features implemented include specifying aria-roles and wai-aria compliant roles aswell as contrasting colors.

+## Data

+The data is sourced from my public GitHub repos using GraphQL, if there's an issue with this the application will switch to a hardcoded JSON backup instead.